RobBikmansurov/robbikmansurov.github.io/pages/cv.md

 * Dates: 1993 – present

-As a team leader, system architect, and developer, I have created and been managing an IT system for an average local bank since 1993.
+As a team leader, system architect, and developer, I have created and been managing an IT system at a universal bank since 1993.
 It was based on Foxpro / DOS.
 After the growth of the bank’s business, we have rewritten this system in MS SQL, *.Net, Visual Basic, WinForms.

 I was the main developer of a remote banking system that has been operating since 2000 and serving up to 1,000 clients per day.